fullstacksjs/eslint-config/README.md

 To conditionally disable expensive linting rules, you can modify your configuration as follows:

-List of expensiveRules to be effected:
+List of `expensiveRules` to be affected:

 ```
 @typescript-eslint/no-floating-promises